molloy-lab/Star-CDP/example/README.md

 For downstream analyses, we recommend using the **strict consensus tree**, stored in this file: `rerun_star_cdp_strict_consensus.tre-nofakeroot`.

-For example, we can compare this tree to the Startle-ILP tree after contracting mutationless branches,
+For example, we can compare the Star-CDP-SCon tree to the Startle-ILP tree, *after contracting mutationless branches*, with the command:
 ```
 python3 ../../tools/compare_two_rooted_trees_under_star.py \
     -t1 rerun_star_cdp_strict_consensus.tre-nofakeroot \